 (d) Fee. - A collection assistance fee is imposed on an overdue tax debt that remains unpaid 30 days or more after the fee notice required by this subsection is mailed to the taxpayer.
 In order to impose a collection assistance fee on a tax debt, the Department must notify the taxpayer that the fee will be imposed if the tax debt is not paid in full within 30 days after the date the fee notice was mailed to the taxpayer.
-The Department may not mail the fee notice earlier than 60 days after the notice of final assessment for the tax debt was mailed to the taxpayer.
+The Department may not mail the fee notice earlier than 60 days after the tax debt becomes collectible under G.S.
+105-241.22.
 The fee is collectible as part of the debt.
 The Secretary may waive the fee pursuant to G.S.
 105-237 to the same extent as if it were a penalty.